Kyriosity/read-write/README+/.net/README+/cs-lacks.md

    where N1 < 100
    where N2 < 0

-// and much more similar to your phantasy
+// and much more similar to your imagination
 ```

 </details>